Lorenzo Lonardi: Club career

 Born in Verona, Lonardi started his career in Serie D club GSD Ambrosiana.

 In 2020, he joined Serie C club Virtus Verona.
 Lonardi made his professional debut on 27 September 2020 against Cesena.
 He extended his contract the next season.

+On 23 June 2023, Lonardi joined Serie B club Südtirol on three-year contract.
+On 21 August 2024, he was loaned by Pescara.

+On 5 August 2025, Lonardi signed a two-season contract with Ravenna in Serie C.